Teen-CS-Network/.github/PRIVACY_POLICY.md

 ## Receiving E-Mail

-We may send you emails or Discord notifications to keep you informed about important events, community updates, or other communications related to **Teenage Programmers**.
+We may send you emails or Discord notifications to keep you informed about important events, community updates, or other communications related to **Teen CS Network**.
 You may receive messages in response to your questions, event registrations, or community participation.

 ## Public Forums Reminder